gibatekpro/Flutter_Basic/dice_toss/README.md

 # dice_toss

-An app the simulates the tossing of dice.
+A flutter app that simulates the toss of dice.

 ## Getting Started